-Figure 7b: Percentage of active policies to be evaluated within 4-6 years after the start of implementation which have been evaluated or whose evaluation is planned or ongoing
+Figure 7b: Percentage of active policies to be evaluated within four to six years after the start of implementation which have been evaluated or whose evaluation is planned or ongoing

-Country portfolio evaluations

-In 2018, OEV completed four country portfolio evaluations - Central African Republic, Ethiopia, Mali and Somalia - one more than in 2017.
+59. Country portfolio evaluations.
+In 2018, OEV completed four country portfolio evaluations - the Central African Republic, Ethiopia, Mali and Somalia - one more than in 2017.